Nameless Rumia's Wiki

 – The first line of the Dhammacārī initiation

 Buddhism is an Indian religion and philosophy that mainly focuses on the teachings of the Buddha, technically preserved in the sutras, but reading isn't necessary for laypeople as practice is what really matters.
-It is one of the three teachings with Daoism and Ruism.
+It is one of the three teachings, along with Daoism and Ruism.

 General concepts